-- a) any payment made to any person, including but not limited to a representative or intermediary, represents no more than an appropriate remuneration for legitimate services rendered by such person; - b) no part of any such payment is permitted to be passed on by the representative as a bribe or otherwise in contravention of this policy; - c) in each contract with any advisor, agent, consultant, contractor and/or other intermediary representing us, such representative must agree not to pay bribes or otherwise engage in any corrupt practice.
-We must reserve the right to terminate agreements with representatives if a bribe is paid or other corrupt practice undertaken; - d) each of our business units and all advisors, agents, consultants, contractors and other intermediaries representing us must maintain an accurate record of the names, terms of employment and payments to all persons who are retained by them in connection with transactions with public bodies, state or private enterprises.
-This record must be made available for inspection by the Cohort plc Board and our appointed auditors on demand; - e) no employee, advisor, agent, consultant, contractor or other intermediary representing us is permitted to engage in bribery or any form of unethical inducement or payment (including facilitation payments and 'kickbacks') and all such persons must avoid any activities that might lead to, or suggest, a conflict of interest with our business; - f) we uphold laws relevant to countering bribery and corruption in all the jurisdictions in which we operate, particularly laws that are directly relevant to specific business practices; - g) all representatives and intermediaries must be appropriately reviewed and, if necessary, due diligence undertaken on them to ascertain their fitness to represent us before we appoint them; - h) all payments should be approved in writing by your line manager or a senior manager before making the payment; - i) receipts for payments should be obtained from the recipient; - all payments must be accurately recorded through our normal accounting and financial procedures without any deception or disguise as to the recipient's identity or the purpose for the payment in question; and,
+a) any payment made to any person, including but not limited to a representative or intermediary, represents no more than an appropriate remuneration for legitimate services rendered by such person;

+- b) no part of any such payment is permitted to be passed on by the representative as a bribe or otherwise in contravention of this policy; - c) in each contract with any advisor, agent, consultant, contractor and/or other intermediary representing us, such representative must agree not to pay bribes or otherwise engage in any corrupt practice.
+We must reserve the right to terminate agreements with representatives if a bribe is paid or other corrupt practice undertaken; - each of our business units and all advisors, agents, consultants, contractors and other intermediaries representing us must maintain an accurate record of the names, terms of employment and payments to all persons who are retained by them in connection with transactions with public bodies, state or private enterprises.
+This record must be made available for inspection by the Cohort plc Board and our appointed auditors on demand; - e) no employee, advisor, agent, consultant, contractor or other intermediary representing us is permitted to engage in bribery or any form of unethical inducement or payment (including facilitation payments and 'kickbacks') and all such persons must avoid any activities that might lead to, or suggest, a conflict of interest with our business; - f) we uphold laws relevant to countering bribery and corruption in all the jurisdictions in which we operate, particularly laws that are directly relevant to specific business practices; - g) all representatives and intermediaries must be appropriately reviewed and, if necessary, due diligence undertaken on them to ascertain their fitness to represent us before we appoint them; - h) all payments should be approved in writing by your line manager or a senior manager before making the payment; - i) receipts for payments should be obtained from the recipient; - all payments must be accurately recorded through our normal accounting and financial procedures without any deception or disguise as to the recipient's identity or the purpose for the payment in question; and, - an appropriate level of review is undertaken on those with whom we do business and, in particular, any organisation which represents our interests in any capacity or which supplies goods or services to us.

-14 BUSINESS RELATIONSHIPS WITH THIRD PARTIES
+14. BUSINESS RELATIONS WITH THIRD PARTIES